salatfreak/pyromaniac/docs/development.md

 # Development
 {% raw %}
-Pyromaniac is developed in python and like [Butane][butane] intended to be distributed and run as a container image.
-It can simply be built by running `podman build -t pyromaniac .` in the repositories root directory.
+*Pyromaniac* is developed in *Python* and, like [Butane][butane], intended to be distributed and run as a container image.
+It can simply be built by running `podman build -t pyromaniac .` in the repository's root directory.

-The project is non-commercial and contributions are very welcome.
-Consider opening a [GitHub issue][issues] first to dicuss your ideas and get feedback on whether your changes would be approved.
+The project is non-commercial, and contributions are very welcome.
+Consider opening a [GitHub issue][issues] first to discuss your ideas and get feedback on whether your changes would be approved.

 [butane]: https://coreos.github.io/butane/
 [issues]: https://github.com/salatfreak/pyromaniac/issues

 ## Structure
-Pyromaniac is structured as a runnable python package which is designed to be shipped in a container image based on *Butane* and the [CoreOS Installer][coreos-installer].
+*Pyromaniac* is structured as a runnable *Python* package which is designed to be shipped in a container image based on *Butane* and the [CoreOS Installer] [coreos-installer].

-The code is structured into managable modules and subpackages to improve separation of concerns and maintainability.
+The code is structured into manageable modules and subpackages to improve separation of concerns and maintainability.

 Function signatures are annotated with types.
 All classes and functions that